nayanbanarase/Contract_risk_Detector/README.md

 # Abstract

-The AI Contract Risk Detector is an intelligent web application designed to automate the analysis of legal contracts and identify potential risks.
+The Contract Risk Detector is an intelligent web application designed to automate the analysis of legal contracts and identify potential risks.
 The system extracts text from PDF documents and scanned images using PyPDF2 and Tesseract OCR, processes the extracted content using Natural Language Processing (NLP), detects risky clauses through a rule-based risk engine, and generates AI-powered summaries using Ollama Large Language Models (Phi-4/Llama 3).
 It also calculates an overall risk score and stores analysis results in an SQLite database.
 Developed using Python, FastAPI, React.js, SQLite, spaCy, OCR, and Ollama, the system reduces manual effort, improves accuracy, and provides users with a fast and reliable contract analysis solution.

 **Keywords:** Artificial Intelligence, Contract Analysis, FastAPI, React.js, SQLite, OCR, NLP, Ollama, Risk Detection, PDF Processing.